Sylvester Stallone: 2000–2005: Declining years

-Return to success: 2006–present
+2006–present: Franchise films

-After a three-year hiatus from films, Stallone had a comeback in 2006 with the sixth installment of his successful Rocky series, Rocky Balboa, which was a critical and commercial hit.
+After a three-year hiatus from films, Stallone had a comeback in 2006 with the sixth installment of the Rocky series, Rocky Balboa, which was a critical and commercial hit.
 After the critical and box-office failure of the previous installment Rocky V, Stallone had decided to write, direct and star in a sixth installment which would be a more appropriate climax to the series.
 The total domestic box office came to US$70.3 million (and US$155.7 million worldwide).
-The budget of the movie was only US$24 million.
+The budget of the film was only US$24 million.
 His performance in Rocky Balboa has been praised and garnered mostly positive reviews.
 That year, the development Death Wish remake began, when Stallone announced that he would be directing and starring in a remake of the 1974 film.
 Stallone said, "Instead of the Charles Bronson character being an architect, my version would have him as a very good cop who had incredible success without ever using his gun.
 So when the attack on his family happens, he's really thrown into a moral dilemma in proceeding to carry out his revenge."
 He later told the publication that he was no longer involved.
 In a 2009 interview with MTV, though, Stallone stated that he was again considering the project.
 However the role went to Bruce Willis with Eli Roth as director.

 Stallone partnered with a beverage company producing an upscale bottled water brand called Sly Water.

+In 2006, Stallone expressed his desire to direct a film about Musa Dagh, adapted by Franz Werfel's novel "The Forty Days of Musa Dagh,” detailing the genocide of its Armenian community in 1915.

-In 2008, Stallone reprised his other famous role as Rambo with the fourth installment of his other successful movie franchise which was titled simply Rambo (John Rambo in some countries where the first movie was titled Rambo).
+In 2008, Stallone reprised his other famous role in the fourth installment of the Rambo franchise, titled simply Rambo (John Rambo in some countries where the first film was titled Rambo).
 The film opened in 2,751 theaters on January 25, 2008, grossing US$6,490,000 on its opening day and US$18,200,000 over its opening weekend.
 Its box office was US$113,244,290 worldwide with a budget of US$50 million.

-In July 2009, Stallone made a cameo appearance in the Bollywood movie Kambakkht Ishq, where he played himself.
+In July 2009, Stallone made a cameo appearance in the Bollywood film Kambakkht Ishq, where he played himself.

 It was announced on December 7, 2010, that Stallone was voted into the International Boxing Hall of Fame in the non-participant category.